iamshishirgaire/IOE-Syllabus-Data/readme.md

 Welcome to the **IOE Syllabus Data Repository**!
 This repository contains syllabus data for various subjects offered by the Institute of Engineering (IOE).
 The syllabus files are organized by faculty and semester, providing an easy-to-navigate structure for students and educators.

+## Remaining Tasks
+- [] Add a new syllabus for the batch of 2081 B.S.
+- [] Make a syllabus struture consistent and uniform.

 ## 📁 Repository Structure

 Here’s how the repository is structured: